-The Department of Campus Recreation's mission is to promote activity, wellness and development by providing high quality, inclusive experiences and facilities for the students and community of the University of Memphis.
+Campus Recreation's mission is to promote health, wellness and fitness by providing quality, inclusive programming and facilities for the University of Memphis students and community.

 Philosophy & Purpose

 Campus Recreation is committed to meeting the wellness and recreational needs of students, faculty, staff, alumni and friends of the University of Memphis.
 Services include exercise classes, fitness programs, nutrition counseling, informal recreation, competitive intramural sports, special programs/events, club sports, equipment purchase/rental and a variety of courses/clinics focusing on recreation, fitness and wellness.
 We strive to provide safe and supervised programs as well as sound operation and timely maintenance of facilities and equipment.

 A sense of physical well-being, as well as the development of physical skills which lead to productive leisure time, are of vital importance to campus life.
 Active participation in sports and other leisure activities contributes positively to the total educational experience.
 Campus Recreation appreciates the meaningfulness and importance of leisure time in our students' lives and we develop our programs to support that.

 - Motivate students, faculty, staff and community members to exercise using our facilities.

 - Provide services and facilities that are useful and beneficial to students, faculty, staff and other members.